stlab/libraries/tips/small-object-optimizations.md

 From the example in the talk here is the issue:

-The constructor for the task is using placement new on a `model` type in a `_data` aligned storage member.
+The constructor for the task is using placement new on a `model` type in the aligned storage member, `_data` .

 ```cpp
 template <class F>